microsoft/playwright/docs/src/writing-tests-js.md

 [Locators API](./locators.md) for that.
 Locators represent a way to find element(s) on the page at any moment, learn more about the [different types](./locators.md) of locators available.
-Playwright will wait for the element to be [actionable](./actionability.md) prior to performing the action, so there is no need to need wait for it to become available.
+Playwright will wait for the element to be [actionable](./actionability.md) prior to performing the action, so there is no need to wait for it to become available.

 ```js